 This is Part 1 of a two-part series demonstrating the evidence related to neurogenic dysphagia resulting from various motor disorders in older adults.
 The bodily systems involved in dysphagia will be elucidated and advice for applying these concepts to clinical practice will be provided.
 Case studies of individuals with Huntington's Disease, Parkinson's and Lewy Body Dementia will be presented.
-(Part 2 is Course 9186)
+(Part 2 - Course 9241)

 - After this course, participants will be able to list the bodily systems involved in the swallow and describe their breakdown in dysphagia.